steadicat/swarmation/README.md

 The multiplayer pixel formation game.
 Winner of the 2010 Node.js Knockout.

-Arrow keys to move, space bar for action.
+Arrow keys to move, "s" to lock into place, spacebar to flash with color.
 Move into formations with other pixels for points.